npri-tools/npri-web/README.md

-# npri-db
+# npri-web-facilities
-Scripts for accessing and copying NPRI, Stat Can, and other data
+Streamlit dashboard for intuitively and interactively summarizing NPRI information about facilities in a place